What is a TM44 Inspection?

 On-Site Inspection

 Once the preliminary checks are complete, the assessor goes on to thoroughly examine the air conditioning system.
-This includes the detailed inspection of all the components that we have discussed before.
 This step includes the following:

 - Efficiency evaluation